MDDLingo/xis-bigdata/JsonDiscovererCaller/README.md

 # JsonDiscovererCaller
-Helper project that calls the [JsonDiscoverer tool](http://som-research.uoc.edu/tools/jsonDiscoverer/) in the "Simple Discovery" mode.
+JsonDiscovererCaller is a helper project that calls the [JsonDiscoverer tool](http://som-research.uoc.edu/tools/jsonDiscoverer/) in the "Simple Discovery" mode.
 It will discover the implicit schema of a single json document and represent that schema in an Ecore model.

 ## Software Dependencies